visit-dav/visit/src/doc/data_into_visit/XdmfFormat.rst

 The valid values for ``Format`` are:

 ======  ===================================
-XML     Text imbedded in the xml file
+XML     Text embedded in the xml file
 HDF     Binary data stored in an HDF5 file
 Binary  Binary data stored in a binary file
 ======  ===================================